hyperledger/indy-node/docs/source/transactions.md

             - 'ROLE': a constraint defining how many siganatures of a given role are required
             - 'OR': logical disjunction for all constraints from `auth_constraints`
             - 'AND': logical conjunction for all constraints from `auth_constraints`
+            - 'FORBIDDEN': a constraint for not allowed actions

     - fields if `'constraint_id': 'OR'` or `'constraint_id': 'AND'`